CivicActions/guidebook/common-practices-tools/security/incident-response-checklist.md

+---
-# CivicActions Security Incident Response Procedure Checklist
+title: CivicActions Security Incident Response Procedure Checklist
+---

 For more details on any part of the checklist, see the [Security Incident Response Plan](incident-response-plan.md).